DSCR Loan Calculator

 What Is a Debt Service Coverage Ratio (DSCR)?

 Real estate investors may have lower taxable income because they take deductions on their tax returns.
 With conventional commercial loans, this adjusted income might not be enough to qualify.
 Instead, lenders can use the DSCR to determine eligibility based on cash flow, demonstrating if the property generates enough income for a borrower to repay the loan.
-Additionally, the higher a DSCR, the more an investor earns, which is crucial for determining if they can turn a profit after paying their debts and provide them with a cushion for paying additional expenses.
+The higher a DSCR, the more an investor earns, which is crucial for determining if they can turn a profit after paying their debts and provide them with a cushion for paying additional expenses.

 It’s important to note that DSCR loans are designed for real estate investors.
-Therefore, to purchase a primary residence, you’ll need to choose another type of funding, such as a conventional mortgage, Non-QM loan, or a first-time home buyer grant.
+Therefore, to purchase a primary residence, you’ll need to choose another type of funding, such as a conventional mortgage, non-QM loan, or a first-time home buyer grant.

 What Is a Good DSCR?